-- 43. Perioperative nurses function in various roles, including those of manager/director, clinical practitioner (e.g., scrub nurse, circulating nurse, clinical nurse specialist, registered nurse first assistant [RNFA]), educator, and researcher.
-In these roles, the perioperative nurse's responsibilities include, but are not limited to, the following: - Patient assessment before, during, and after surgery - Patient and family teaching - Patient and family support and reassurance - Patient advocacy - Performing as scrub or circulating nurse during surgery - Control of the environment - Efficient provision of resources - Coordination of activities related to patient care - Communication, collaboration, and consultation with other healthcare team members - Maintenance of asepsis - Ongoing monitoring of the patient's physiologic and psychological status - Supervision of ancillary personnel - 44.
-Additional responsibilities that promote personal and professional growth and contribute to the profession of perioperative nursing include, but are not limited to, the following: - Participation in professional organization activities - Participation in research activities that support the profession of perioperative nursing - Exploration and validation of current and future practice; pursuing evidence to support practice - Participation in continuing education programs to enhance personal knowledge and to promote the profession of perioperative nursing - Certification to validate excellence in nursing practice - Functioning as a role model for nursing students and perioperative nursing colleagues - Mentoring, precepting, and instructing other perioperative nurses
+- 37. Perioperative nurses function in various roles, including those of manager/director, clinical practitioner (e.g., scrub nurse, circulating nurse, clinical nurse specialist, registered nurse first assistant [RNFA]), educator, and researcher.
+In these roles, the perioperative nurse's responsibilities include, but are not limited to, the following: - Patient assessment before, during, and after surgery - Patient and family teaching - Patient and family support and reassurance - Patient advocacy - Performing as scrub or circulating nurse during surgery - Control of the environment - Efficient provision of resources - Coordination of activities related to patient care - Communication, collaboration, and consultation with other healthcare team members

+- Maintenance of asepsis - Ongoing monitoring of the patient's physiological and psychological status - Supervision of ancillary personnel - 38.
+Additional responsibilities that promote personal and professional growth and contribute to the profession of perioperative nursing include, but are not limited to, the following: - Participation in professional organization activities - Participation in research activities that support the profession of perioperative nursing - Exploration and validation of current and future practice - Participation in continuing education programs to enhance personal knowledge and to promote the profession of perioperative nursing - Functioning as a role model for nursing students and perioperative nursing colleagues - Mentoring, precepting, and instructing other perioperative nurses